 Lanyon Bowdler have established offices with expert teams of solicitors in Shrewsbury, Bromyard, Hereford, Ludlow, Oswestry, Telford, and Conwy in North Wales.

-We are one of the most recognised law firms in Shropshire, Hereforshire, Mid and North Wales, Birmingham and the Midlands.
+We are among the most recognised law firms in Shropshire, Hereforshire, Mid and North Wales, Birmingham and the Midlands.
 We are able to offer a wide range of pricing options including fixed fees and service level guarantees.

-As a leading national law firm, we regularly act for clients all over the UK on Spinal Injury Claims.
-We can represent you wherever you live in England, Wales or Northern Ireland
+As a leading national law firm, we regularly act for clients all over the UK on Spinal Cord Injury Claims.
+We can represent you wherever you live in England, Wales or Northern Ireland.

 Calculating Compensation for a spinal Injury or a serious back injury is never straightforward.
 It may not be possible to value your claim for a significant amount of time following your injury until the full effects and any lasting impact on your mobility and quality of life can be understood.
 In cases such as this, interim payments forming part of your Spinal Injury Claim for compensation can be made in order to ensure you or a loved one are suitably catered for financially.